What is a research paper abstract?

 Again, the density of your abstract makes it incompatible with including specific points other than possibly names or locations.
 You can make references to terms, but do not explain or define them in the abstract.
 Try to strike a balance between being specific to your study and presenting a relatively broad overview of your work.

-If you think your abstract is fine now but you need input on abstract writing or manuscript editing, then head over to the Wordvice academic resources website, where you will find many more articles, for example on writing the Results, Methods, and Discussion sections of your manuscript, on choosing a title for your paper, or on how to finalize your journal submission with a strong cover letter.
+If you think your abstract is fine now but you need input on abstract writing or paper editing, then head over to the Wordvice academic resources page, where you will find many more articles, for example on writing the Results, Methods, and Discussion sections of your manuscript, on choosing a title for your paper, or on how to finalize your journal submission with a strong cover letter.